yahya-ubnt/IMSys/iDocs/reports-spec.md

 ## 2. Location Report

-The Location Report provides a way to view revenue generated from specific buildings over a defined period.
+The Location Report provides a way to view revenue generated from specific apartment/house numbers over a defined period.

 ### 2.1.
 User Interface